Saved 7 million DKK while fireproofing cultural heritage in a single visit

 0.74M DKKEstimated maintenance over 30 years

-Calculated with 5% annual interest and a 30-year reference period per EN 15978, excluding engineering hours and design.
-The figures are DroneTjek’s own estimates from the damage report — not recalculated via AssetEye for this specific church.
+Calculated using a 5% annual interest rate and a 30-year reference period in accordance with EN 15978.
+Engineering hours and design costs are excluded.
+The figures are DroneTjek's own estimates based on the Damage Report and have not been recalculated through the AssetEye System for this specific church.

 Phase 1 · 6–12 months

-• Replace cracked, loosened and chipped roof tiles
+• Replace cracked, loose and damaged roof tiles

 • Seal and repair defective flashings

-• Clean gutters and valley gutters of blockages
+• Clean gutters and valley gutters to remove blockages

 Phase 2 · 1–3 years